JenniNord/2021-group-08/code-of-conduct.md

 * All team members are expected to attend meetings
 * Daily stand-up at the start of all working days/sessions
 * Git commit messages & Trello tags
+   * Connect commits to corresponding issues which have been assigned to specific team members.
+   * Ensure contributing team members besides the party who makes the commit are correctly credited (as per the defined commit message format).
+   * Always keep Trello up to date with the progress of tasks.

 ## How do we ensure knowledge transfer among our team members?
 * Pair programming
 * Share resources on Discord/Trello
-* Workshops
+* Workshops to educate and stay informed on the technical level
    * Split up research and summarize vital points for team members
 * Documentation
    * Code comments
    * README
    * Git commit messages (in a defined format)

 ## What is our usual communication plan?
 * Sprint planning meetings on Mondays